yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 Please read this section carefully so that you fully understand the grading scheme and the mode of submission!

 ### Grading Scheme ###
 The simplest way to ensure that you get a good grade on your assignment is to simply go through the list of testing items.
 Most of the reasons we mark an assignment down could very easily be avoided by simply taking a few minutes to go through each of the testing points before submitting.
-For this assignment, testing/ grading will be done by running the project in the simulator.
+For this assignment, testing/ grading will be done by running the project through your set of test cases and then our additional ones.
 We will be looking out for the following:

 - Your submission should adhere to the submission format.
-- Your interface must be neat.
 - You have answered the questions correctly in a concise manner.
 - Your project should build without errors or warnings.
 - Your project should run without crashing.